12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 Best report writing topics: Technology's effect on society

-In many ways, technology makes our lives easier, but today’s tech-heavy society can also have detrimental effects.
-Some people find that they must always be reachable due to constant access through email and cell phones, while others appreciate instant access to the people closest to them.
+Technology makes our lives easier in many ways, but today’s tech-heavy society can also have detrimental effects.
+Some people find they must always be reachable due to constant access through email and cell phones, while others appreciate instant access to the people closest to them.

-In a research report on how technology affects today’s society, you can focus on both sides of the coin, touching on how technology makes life easier and how it can affect relationships and work-life balance.
-It’s also smart to discuss how technology has positively affected medical care and how the overuse of technology has contributed to health issues (including an increasingly sedentary lifestyle).
+In a research report on how technology affects today’s society, you can focus on both sides, touching on how technology makes life easier and affects relationships and work-life balance.
+Discuss how technology has positively affected medical care and how the overuse of technology has contributed to health issues (including an increasingly sedentary lifestyle).
 Be sure to back up your points with background information based on research.

 2. Gun Control in America

 Gun control in the United States is a controversial topic.
 This type of academic report can either be written as a report that presents both sides of a story or as a persuasive report that argues one side.
-People who are for gun control argue that access to guns increases the risk of violence in the United States, while people who are against gun control argue that guns themselves aren’t responsible for deaths and violence.
+People who are for gun control argue that access to guns increases the risk of violence in the United States.
+In contrast, people against gun control argue that guns aren’t responsible for deaths and violence.

 While presenting this topic in a formal report, discuss the history of gun control in the United States.
-You may also want to consider comparing gun violence rates in the United States with gun violence in other countries, as well as comparing gun control laws in the U.S. to gun control laws in other countries.
+You may also want to consider comparing gun violence rates in the United States with gun violence in other countries and comparing gun control laws in the U.S. to gun control laws in other countries.
 Be sure to check your sources carefully when writing about gun control, and choose unbiased sources as often as possible.

 3. Anxiety and Social Media